 The environmental impact assessment indicators mostly collected and published by companies are those related to their energy consumption (61 respondents) and carbon footprint (between 40 and 52).
 The monitoring of energy consumption indeed appears essential since currently 7% of European energy consumption is generated by the ICT sector and this share could go up to 13% by 2030 according to the recent EU action plan on digitalising the energy system.
-In terms of carbon footprint, the majority of respondents collect and publish their direct emissions and those related to energy consumption (Scopes 1 and 2).
+69 In terms of carbon footprint, the majority of respondents collect and publish their direct emissions and those related to energy consumption (Scopes 1 and 2).
 About half of the analysed companies claim they collect or publish information on their other indirect emissions despite the technical challenges that remain in calculating Scope 3.
 Two other indicators are also significantly used by respondents: generation of electronic waste (41 respondents) and water consumption/use (35 respondents).
 Land use, ecological and human toxicity, consumption of abiotic resources and eutrophication are the least collected indicators.
-It should be noted that, however, some of these indicators are still considered as very relevant or somewhat relevant by a substantial number of respondents. for instance raw materials depletion considered "very relevant" by 14 companies and "somewhat relevant" by 21 companies.
-The less used indicators could merit close observation and efforts to develop further assessments.
+It can be noted that, however, some of these indicators are still considered as very relevant or somewhat relevant by a substantial number of respondents, for instance raw materials depletion considered 'very relevant' by 14 companies and 'somewhat relevant' by 21 companies.
+The most used indicators have various levels of harmonisation which merit investing the means to build common definitions and standards where possible.
+The less used indicators could also merit close observation and efforts to develop further assessments.
+It should be acknowledged that the concept of 'relevance' was not specified with regards to the list of sustainability indicators provided in the BEREC questionnaire.
+Hence, the feedback on the 'relevance' of indicators from the responses received may encompass different definitions of 'relevance' from individual stakeholders, which notably depends on the respondent's context and business model.71 https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A52022DC0552&qid=1666369684560